numaproj/numaflow/docs/APIs.md

 </tr>
 <tr>
 <td>
-<code>bufferMaxLength</code></br> <em> uint64 </em>
+<code>partitionMaxLength</code></br> <em> uint64 </em>
 </td>
 <td>
 <em>(Optional)</em>
 <p>
-BufferMaxLength is used to define the max length of a buffer Only applies to UDF and Source vertices as only they do buffer write.
+PartitionMaxLength is used to define the max length of a partition Only applies to UDF and Source vertices as only they do partition write.
 It can be overridden by the settings in vertex limits.
 </p>
 </td>
 </tr>
 <tr>
 <td>
-<code>bufferUsageLimit</code></br> <em> uint32 </em>
+<code>partitionUsageLimit</code></br> <em> uint32 </em>
 </td>
 <td>
 <em>(Optional)</em>
 <p>
-BufferUsageLimit is used to define the percentage of the buffer usage limit, a valid value should be less than 100, for example, 85.
-Only applies to UDF and Source vertices as only they do buffer write.
+PartitionUsageLimit is used to define the percentage of the partition usage limit, a valid value should be less than 100, for example, 85.
+Only applies to UDF and Source vertices as only they do partition write.
 It will be overridden by the settings in vertex limits.
 </p>
 </td>
 </tr>